Frequently Asked Questions – and Answers

 Does solar really work in Washington – isn’t it too cloudy here?

 Solar works in all parts of Washington.
 Anytime there is daylight, the photovoltaic (PV) panels will produce electricity with more power produced on sunny days than on cloudy ones.
 Because we experience very long hours of daylight and sunny weather in summer, power output in July is about six times greater than December.
-Because of the way net metering works in our state (one for one credit of KWH), excess electricity from summer sunshine can be “banked” to reduce a subsequent electric bill.
+And, net metering (one for one credit of KWH) allows excess electricity from summer sunshine to be “banked” to reduce subsequent electric bills.
 Rain and snow help keep the modules clean for less maintenance and higher production.
-Solar systems operate more efficiently in our cooler temperatures than the warmer temps found in places like Arizona.
+Solar systems operate more efficiently in our cooler temperatures than the warmer temps of places like Arizona.

 What is the right size solar system for me?

-When we custom design a solar system for you, we look at several key factors.
-First is useable roof space.
+When we custom design a residential or commercial solar system for you in Washington State, we look at several key factors.
+First is usable roof space.
 We take into account setbacks required by law, stay away from shaded areas, and avoid chimneys and skylights.
 Second, we design the system so that the array’s electrical output per year does not exceed your annual usage of electricity which can be determined from your electricity bill.
 Third is your budget.

-If each solar panel is 300 watts, then a 40 module array is a 12 KW size solar system.
-Regardless of whether your project is residential or a large commercial operation, we will tailor the size to meet your goals.
+We measure system size in KW (kilowatts).
+Each solar panel has a wattage rating.
+Multiply the panel’s number of watts by the total number of panels to get the system size [example: If each solar panel is 300 watts, then a 40 module array is a 12 KW or 1200 watt size solar system].
+Regardless of whether your project is residential or a large commercial operation, our electricians in Washington State will tailor the size to meet your goals.